anavarani/gtmotors/README.md

 # The application

-The application is be based on the existing functionality of the Motors.co.uk mobile app.
+The application should be based on the existing functionality of the Motors.co.uk mobile app.
 For scope of this assignment, we would like you to focus on:

 1. The search screen